dominicrodger/dominicrodger.com.old/src/code/responsive-beginnings.md

 layout, but not a great deal - you can take a look at [the CSS][layout-css].
 If you're interested - all the code that powers the site is on [GitHub][github-squigcards].

+# Concluding Thoughts

+All this was complicated enough to get (hopefully largely) right on a site that is effectively just a single page site - but hopefully the things I've learned in the attempt will be useful as I work on more complex sites too.

 If you've spotted things I've done wrong - feel free to send me a pull request, or ping me on [Twitter][dom-twitter].